saanvivi/BANDIT-writeup/README.md

 exit -d
 ~~~

 Initially, `cat spaces in this filename` gave me the wrong output as it considered each word as a file, which it isnt.
-On using escaoe character '/' after each word, it considered the whole thing as the file name, giving us the password.
+On using escape character '/' after each word, it considered the whole thing as the file name, giving us the password.

 The password for the next level is: aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG